Peter-E-Lenz/mgrslib/README.md

 These functions are provided as tests to determine the spatial relations of two Grid objects.
 The default behavior (i.e. *cartesian* is set to False) is to check the heading between the two Grids relative to true north.

-Because this test is performed is near-spherical space has the advantage of working with any two locations, anywhere on the globe.
-However because it is in spherical space it directions are considered cones that radiate from a point.
-The angle of the cone is determined by the *order* argument.

-If *cartesian* is set to True a different test is performed.
-Instead of assuming a spherical WGS84 space, points are instead cast into a cartesian plane bounded by 90S to 90N and 180W to 180E.
-This test has the advantage of assuming directions are defined by perfectly straight lines and can be better when working with Grids separated over short distances.
-(TBD: what is a short distance), however this test has issues with working with Grids that pass outside the cartesian plane.
-I.E. 179E Longitude is considered East of 179W Longitude.

-**TBD**:
-Rewrite this description - it is very confusing.
+By default this test is performed in WGS84 space cause, causing the results to be relative to each other.
+In other words 179W is east of 179E.
+If *cartesian* options is set to True the test will instead be performed in a cartesian plane bounded from 90N to 90S and 180W to 180E, causing the results to be relative to each other.
+In other words 179W is west of 179E.

 ### Parent/Child Relationships